EvaldasZmitra/ceasium/README.md

 ## Support

-This is a small system, took about half a day to develop and about another half a day to publish it.
-I might put more effort into it, so it becomes better with time.
-If you end up liking it and want to support a solo developer - here's a link for that.
+If you would like to support here's a link for that.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/EvaldasZmitra)